 Collatz Conjecture

-The collatz conjecture is a to this day still not proven mathematical conjecture from Lothar Collatz.
-The collatz conjecture tries to find a number n ∈ N that, after processing the alogrithm, does not get back to the same rythm 4 -> 2 -> 1 -> 4
+The Collatz conjecture is a to this day still not proven mathematical conjecture from Lothar Collatz.
+The Collatz conjecture tries to find a number n ∈ N that, after processing the algorithm, does not get back to the same rhythm 4 → 2 → 1 → 4.

 How is this algorithm defined?